 When you are writing copy, remember to identify with your ideal customer.
 If you are writing to everyone, you are writing to no one.
 Find out as much as you can about the customer you are selling to.
 Next, create an offer so compelling they would feel that it would be a sin to refuse to buy your product or service.

-After that, read this next blog for the rest of the copywriting secrets tips so you can close millions while you sleep or eat or travel – whatever you like – while your copy sells to your customers 24/7.
+After that, read part 2 of Copywriting Secrets here for more tips so you can close millions while you sleep or eat or travel – whatever you like – while your copy sells to your customers 24/7.

-If you want to learn more about copywriting, click on this link.
-Every single month through Dan On Demand, we teach you a new topic in a live class.
+If you want to learn more copywriting secrets, click on this link.
+Launching in September 2019, I’m going to teach you High Income Copywriting in the first ever live class.
 Advertising, branding, positioning, social media, are what you can learn from the comfort of your own home.